COSMIIC-Community/Documentation-Source/README.md

 Note: Attribution is REQUIRED for sharing of documentation, modified or unmodified.
 In the case you are redistributing COSMIIC documentation, CC-BY-4.0 mandates that "You must give appropriate credit, provide a link to the license, and indicate if changes were made" (per **[legal code page](https://creativecommons.org/licenses/by/4.0/legalcode.en)**).

-Files outsides of the /docs/ folder of this repository are licensed under the MIT License.
+Files outside of the /docs/ folder of this repository are licensed under the MIT License.
 Refer to the **[license text](https://mit-license.org/)** to understand your permissions.